go as java | shira.at

 For example: In Go you don’t need any special logging library.

-The built in “log” library is working really well and can be enhanced with special features if necessary.
+The built in “log” (or slog) library is working really well and can be enhanced with special features if necessary.
 This makes your code less dependant on other people’s code and thus can also help you against exploits found there (e.g. log4j exploit in dec 2021).

 To browse the standard Go packages visit https://pkg.go.dev/std